How to train for the Everest Base Camp Trek

 Increase Distance

-To begin with, carry out short walks that are at least five to eight kilometers in distance, which is about three to five miles.
-For longer walks, however, the most preferred distance covers about 15 kilometers and above as time passes.
+To begin with, take short walks of at least 5 to 8 kilometers (about 3 to 5 miles).
+For longer walks, however, the preferred distance increases to about 15 kilometers or more over time.
 This will constitute part of your training.

 Weight Adjustment

-Carry a lighter rucksack, say 5-10 kg or 11-22 lbs, and then increase the load to 10-15 kg (22-33 lbs) as you strengthen and get used to it.
-Include at least one loaded weekly hike to replicate the trekking experience fully.
+Carry a lighter rucksack, say 5-10 kg (11-22 lbs), and then increase the load to 10-15 kg (22-33 lbs) as you strengthen and get used to it.
+Include at least one loaded weekly hike to fully replicate the trekking experience.

 Flexibility and Recovery